SYOP200/Flipper_Zero_Downloads/README.md

 ---

 >[!NOTE]
-> Hey you, yeah you! <br>
+> Hey, you, yeah, you! <br>
 > I need some helpers with this project to keep it maintained.
-If you are intrested, make a pull request. <br>
+If you are interested, make a pull request. <br>
 > Or you can talk to me at hello@syop200.com

 <h3>

 ---